St. Olaf College: Founding

 Many Norwegian immigrants arrived in Rice County, Minnesota, and the surrounding area in the late 19th century.
 Nearly all were Lutheran Christians, and desired a non-secular post-secondary institution in the Lutheran tradition that offered classes in all subjects in both Norwegian and English.
 The catalyst for St. Olaf's founding was the Reverend Bernt Julius Muus; he sought out the help of N. A. Quammen and H. Thorson.
 Together they petitioned their parishes and others to raise money to buy a plot of land on which to build the new institution.
 The three received around $10,000 in pledges, formed a corporation and bought land and four buildings (old Northfield schoolhouses) for the school.
 Muus came under scrutiny after a divorce case revealed extensive acts of domestic abuse.
 He fell out of favor with many of his predecessors, but the school did not officially denounce his abuses.

 St. Olaf's School opened on January 8, 1875, at its first site under the leadership of its first president, Thorbjorn N. Mohn, a graduate of Luther College.
 Herman Amberg Preus, president of the Norwegian Synod, laid the foundation stone of the St. Olaf School on July 4, 1877.
 In 1887 the Manitou Messenger was founded as a campus magazine and has since evolved into the college's student newspaper, now called the Olaf Messenger.
-1887 was also the year that the first female St. Olaf graduate, Agnes Mellby, joined the college.
+Also in 1887, the first female St. Olaf graduate, Agnes Mellby, joined the college.
 Mellby graduated in 1893.
 She was the first woman to graduate from a Norwegian Lutheran college in the United States.
 On June 20, 1889, the school's board of trustees renamed the school St. Olaf College.

 In 1932, Red Wing Lutheran Seminary was merged into St. Olaf and its Red Wing campus was closed.
 The Seminary was an independent academic institution from 1879 to 1932.